Sheep May Safely Mow

 “It’s just a beautiful synergy that happens when you bring the grazers back to the pasture.”

-Oberlin’s solar array is located in a construction zone dedicated to the institution’s Strategic Infrastructure Program.
+Oberlin’s solar array is located in a construction zone dedicated to the institution’s Sustainable Infrastructure Program.
 Access to the array is prohibited without prior authorization from the Office of Communications and the Office of Environmental Sustainability.
 Contact Andrea Simakis, director of media relations, at 440-935-0154 or asimakis@oberlin.edu.

 You may also like…